ioggstream/python-course/docker-101/02-docker.md

 Now run docker-compose up and Compose will start and run your entire app.

 Docker Compose is a basic example of Infrastructure as Code.
-The infrastructure setup is defined in a file and can be versioned.
+The infrastructure setup is defined in a file, and can be versioned.
 All the changes are tracked and can be reverted.
 Administrators do not have to run commands on the server to setup the infrastructure.